This unloved 1980s Volvo is gearing up for a comeback

 Step back into the neon-lit world of June 1988; George Michael’s One More Try tops the charts, Crocodile Dundee II lights up the big screen and bouffant hair styles stalk the land.
-There’s change coming – the Berlin Wall will soon crumble and a well-vexed shake up in materialist values fast-tracks all manner of entrepreneurs onto The Sunday Times’ rich-list.
+There’s change coming – the Berlin Wall will soon crumble and a well-vexed shake up in materialist values will fast-track all manner of entrepreneurs onto The Sunday Times rich-list.

 But, forget all that excitement, as Volvo had a new box to unveil.
 Presenting their 440 for the first time during the summer of 1988, with Lamborghini’s LM002 capturing teenage hearts and the Porsche 959 carving the path for contemporary car design, Volvo counteracted all that automotive adrenaline with a solid injection of colourless and underwhelming banality.

 More great Volvos!

 - Why you should own a Volvo V70 before its too late

 - Why do you want a Volvo T5R?
 Have a read of this...

 - Great classic Volvos for sale!
 There's even a few 440s...

 At least, so time’s onward march may have you believe.
 As the decades wore on, and Volvo’s 440 sunk into the recesses of the used-car market, contemporary opinion on the saloon of choice for those concerned with their social standing has won few enthusiasts.
 As we look back and enjoy all the retro charm offered by common vehicular staples of the time, why is the Volvo 440 all but ignored?

 For starters, the urban consensus radiates a belief that under the tetragonal bodywork lurks the underpinnings of monotony.
 However, that remains untrue – under the five-door family appearance is technology shared with the 480 Sports Coupê.